-100 Introduction to Sociology

-The nature of society with special emphasis on the basic concepts, social processes, social institutions
+100 Introduction to Sociology 3 The nature of society with special emphasis on the basic concepts, social processes, social institutions and social change.

-105 Contemporary Social Problems

-Selected social problems such as poverty, ethnic relations, the population explosion and pollution are examined from a macrosociological point of view.
-How sociological insights can inform Christian value judgments concerning social structural conditions will be emphasized.
+105 Contemporary Social Problems3Selected social problems such as poverty, ethnicrelations, the population explosion and pollutionare examined.
+How sociological insights caninform Christian value judgments concerningsocial structural conditions will be emphasized.